waimea-hwstringer/300dtd-finance-website/docs/0-requirements.md

 ## Proposed Solution

 I will make a website for my Dad where he can make posts containing text, images and videos.
 These posts can be set to be accessible by different tiers.
 People with a free tier will only be able to see lower tier posts, but people with a higher tier will be able to see **everything**.
+People with higher tier accounts will be able to make their own posts or post comments.

 Replace this text with a brief statement about the system that you intend to create, including the key functionality it should have.